Understanding users in Google Analytics

 - If a user visits your site through their work laptop, they will be cookied and assigned a unique identifier, and counted as a new user.

 - If they then head home and visit your site again on their home computer, they will be cookied on that computer as well, and receive a new unique identifier.
 They will also be counted as a new Google Analytics user again.

 Additionally, if a user clears their cookies at any point and re-visits your site, they will be counted as a new user, even if they had previously visited your site from the same device or browser.

-Why do Google Analytics Users Matter?
+Why do Google Analytics users matter?

-The new users metrics in Google Analytics allows you to see how many people visited your site for the first time in a specific time period.
+The new users metrics in GA allows you to see how many people visited your site for the first time in a specific time period.
 Depending on the kind of marketing efforts you executed to acquire users—such as paid advertising or social media boosts—this metric can indicate how successful you were at generating new users.

 The returning users metric indicates how many people came back to your site.
-For sites that publish content regularly—like a publication or a brand blog—a large number of returning users could indicate that users find your content valuable and are returning to consume more of it.
+For sites that publish content regularly—like a publication or a brand blog—a large number of returning users could indicate that users find your content valuable and are return to consume more of it.